Suhas1131/Neutrino-Direction-Reconstruction/README.md

 Each event is represented by timing-map and SNR information.

 The timing map is stored with shape `(2, 48, 150)`.
-The two channels represent detector timing-map information, while the remaining dimensions represent the map structure used by the CNN.
+The two channels represent detector vertically and horizontally polarized signal timing-maps, while the remaining dimensions represent the map structure used by the CNN.

 Each event also includes two scalar SNR features: `snr_vpol` and `snr_hpol`.